Loading...

 Reason for Leaving

-This section captures the main drivers behind the departure so HR can distinguish isolated cases from recurring turnover patterns.
+This section captures the main departure driver and any contributing factors so HR can separate one-off cases from recurring patterns.

 • Primary Reason for Leaving (required)

-• Overall, how would you rate your experience working here? (required)
+• Overall, how satisfied were you with your experience at the company? (required)

 Suggestions for Improvement

-This section turns feedback into practical ideas the organization can act on after the employee leaves.
+This section turns exit feedback into specific ideas the organization can review, prioritize, and track over time.

 • Which areas should the company improve?